Skip to main content

 A: The insurance is a 3rd party provider, Please visit https://www.refundable.me/ to view the criteria for eligible claims, and/or to submit a claim.

-Q: Can I camp at basecamp the night of day 7?
+Q: Can I camp at basecamp the night of Day 7?

 A: Yes.
 We plan to celebrate after the race and want you to be able to take part and enjoy it.
-So, if you have a basecamp camping package Day 7 accommodations are included, as is breakfast the following morning for those on the meal plan.
+So, if you have a basecamp camping package, Day 7 accommodations are included, as is breakfast the following morning for those on the meal plan.

 Q: Can I buy a transportation plan if I am not sleeping at basecamp?

+A: The transportation plan is only between basecamps and to the remote starts.
+A transfer from the airport to basecamp on Registration Day and to the airport the day after the race is also included.
 Unless you are staying within walking distance from basecamp, the transportation package will not be helpful.
-Please note that there is no shuttle service to hotels or Airbnb’s available from basecamp.
+There is no shuttle service to hotels or Airbnb’s from basecamp.

 Q: If I have friends or family supporters with me, will there be a way for them to get to cheer stations to watch?